convissor/login-security-solution/readme.txt

     doing so is accessible via a link in this plugin's entry on WordPress' "Plugins" page.

-1. Ensure your password is strong by changing it.
+1. Ensure your password strength by changing it.

 = Unit Tests =